BoBkiNN/imgui-mc/README.md

 - Stop mouse input to imgui while in game
 - Wiki
-- Ability to prevent window from moving/scaling outside screen and outside minecraft window.
 - Fix wrong renderer of minecraft when window is docked
+- Fix that window boundaries do not display correctly when tried to move out of bounds
+- Button to export imgui window to separate LWJGL window and back

 ## Maven repo